What is 3D Fashion Design and How Does it Shape Fashion's Future?

 According to the State of Fashion 2024 report by McKinsey, the push for circularity will shake up the entire design process.
 Designers will need to rethink everything from materials to the smallest details, like stitching and seams, focusing on longevity and durability.
 Materials that are difficult to separate for recycling will likely be phased out, encouraging designers to explore new, creative options.
 This is where 3D sampling can play a pivotal role.

 By leveraging 3D fashion design software, brands can experiment with materials, designs, and prototypes digitally, significantly reducing the need for physical samples and minimizing waste.
 This technology enhances sustainability and speeds up the design process, allowing for more rapid innovation.
-As brands look toward the future, those who embrace 3D sampling and sustainable practices will be well-positioned to thrive in an increasingly eco-conscious market.
+As brands look to the future, those who embrace 3D sampling and sustainable practices in the fashion supply chain will be well-positioned to thrive in an increasingly eco-conscious market